 Orthodontic treatment is an investment and retainers are the best way to keep teeth straight after the braces come off.

 Expert Orthodontic Care

 If you are exploring braces for your child, teen, or yourself, Dr. Rush Davidson is one of the best in the business.
-He practices at our West Chester and Beavercreek locations and is accepting new patients!
+Dr. Davidson practices at our West Chester and Beavercreek locations and is accepting new patients!
 Schedule a free consultation at one of our locations to get started.